Bhryno/Bhryno/README.md

   🔭 I'm looking to expanding my knowledge in data science and engineering 🤔 I’m Not looking for help

-  💬 Ask me about for any help
+  💬 Ask me about anything data-related for any help

   📫 How to reach me:
    - Mail me at ```@bryanrplee@outlook.com```